Long Beach Criminal Defense Attorney

 D. THE RECOGNIZED MEDICAL USES OF MARIJUANA

 Most enlightened folks understand that marijuana is regularly used to treat the symptoms of AIDS and cancer.
 However, marijuana has been one of the most widely used of the medicinal plants for centuries.
 Modern medicine has also recognized the therapeutic benefits of marijuana.
-The Journal of the American Medical Association publicly supported for medical marijuana as early as 1995 and called for increased research into the uses of marijuana.
+The Journal of the American Medical Association publicly supported medical marijuana as early as 1995 and called for increased research into the uses of marijuana.
 The Journal noted that marijuana is far less addictive than comparable treatments and very safe.

-Marijuana is been proven to reduce nausea, ease pain, treat insomnia, improve mood and increase appetite in cancer and AIDS patients.
+Marijuana has been proven to reduce nausea, ease pain, treat insomnia, improve mood and increase appetite in cancer and AIDS patients.
 In addition, marijuana is regularly used to treat chronic pain, multiple sclerosis, migraine headaches, glaucoma, seizures, arthritis, epilepsy, Crohn's disease, fever, neuralgia, cramps and spasms.
 Marijuana can also serve to reduce the amount of other medications that may be needed to treat certain conditions, as well as reduce the side effects and dosage of other necessary medications in some instances.

 To achieve a medicinal effect, marijuana can be smoked, inhaled in the vaporized form, eaten, and applied topically.
 The exact amount of marijuana that a patient may need depends upon the particular needs of the patient, the nature of the condition being treated, the method of ingestion, and the quality of the marijuana.
 Eating marijuana will require 3-5 times the smoked dosage.
 Vaporizing marijuana can require two times the amount of marijuana than smoking.